Dissolve your business stress – build the enthusiasm in your people and your team...

 It’s worth asking people who know you how well you stack up in demonstrating this type of intrinsic respect for people.

-A secure sense of fairness in your business is the foundation on which you can successfully build a sense of achievement and a sense of camaraderie to create profitable enthusiasm in your employees.
+A secure sense of fairness in your firm is the foundation on which you can successfully build a sense of achievement and a sense of camaraderie to create profitable enthusiasm in your employees.
+Without a sense of fairness you're building on quicksand.

 2. Winning works wonders...